SoftwareHeritage/swh-fuse/docs/design.md

 ### `snp` nodes (snapshots)

-Snapshot nodes are represented on the file-system as directories with one entry for each branch in the snapshot.
+Snapshot nodes are represented on the file-system as recursive directories following the branch names structure.
+For example, a branch named ``refs/tags/v1.0`` will be represented as a ``refs`` directory containing a ``tags`` directory containing a ``v1.0`` symlink pointing to the branch target SWHID.

-Branch names are subject to URL encoding, in order to avoid problematic characters (e.g., `/` are replaced by `%2F`).

-Each entry is a symlink named as the branch name, URL encoded (to avoid problematic characters such as `/`, which becomes `%2F`).
-The symlink target points into `archive/` to the SWHID corresponding to the branch target.

 ### `ori` nodes (origins)